Sanjay-E02/Module-15/Build a Binary Search Tree Using Built-in Function.md

 # Ex.
-No: 15 A -Binary Search Tree
+No: 15 A -Build a Binary Search Tree Using Built-in Function

 ## AIM:
 To write a Python program to build a binary search tree using a built-in function.